 Items on the roof of your vehicle, e.g. a kayak, that are longer than your vehicle won’t be charged for the extra length as long as we’re able to safely park another vehicle under the overhang.
 If we’re unable to do that, please be prepared to pay for the extra length of the overhang.

-All Musical Instruments must be checked in.
-Musical Instruments are not permitted to be taken on-board or played on-board.
+All musical instruments must be checked in.
+Musical instruments aren't permitted to be taken onboard or played onboard.

 Travelling with pets

 If you're travelling with a pet, it's very important you let us know.
 While service dogs are permitted in passenger lounges, household pets are required to stay in your vehicle (or in one of our hire kennels) for the duration of the sailing.
 For tips to keep your pet happy and safe while travelling go to travelling with pets here.